cosmos/sdk-tutorials/b9lab-content/3-main-concepts/05-transactions.md

 As a developer, you should rarely manipulate a Tx directly.
 It is an intermediate type used for transaction generation.
 Instead, developers should prefer the TxBuilder interface.

-## Signing Transactions

-Every message in a transaction must be signed by the addresses specified by its `GetSigners`.
-The SDK currently allows signing transactions in two different ways:

-* `SIGN_MODE_DIRECT` (preferred): The most used implementation of the Tx interface is the Protobuf Tx message, which is used in SIGN_MODE_DIRECT, Once signed by all signers, the `body_bytes`, `auth_info_bytes` and signatures are gathered into `TxRaw`, whose serialized bytes are broadcasted over the network.

-* `SIGN_MODE_LEGACY_AMINO_JSON`: The legacy implementation of the Tx interface is the StdTx struct from x/auth.
-The document signed by all signers is `StdSignDoc` which is encoded into bytes using Amino JSON.
-Once all signatures are gathered into StdTx, StdTx is serialized using Amino JSON, and these bytes are broadcasted over the network.
-This method is being deprecated.

 ## Messages

 <HighlightBox type=”info”>